shtoza/shtoza.github.io/index.md

 ## Australia is a very big country.

+- Australia is the world's biggest island
 - Latvia could fit into Australia 120 times.
-Australia is the world's biggest island.

 ## Even though Australia is big, Australia has a small population compared to the size of the country

 - There are 25 million people in Australia
 - This is approximately 15 times the population of Latvia
 - There are countries in Europe with many more times more people than Australia
-- This is because Australia is mostly desert, and most people live in cities.

-# Climate
+## Climate

-( Map
+( Map )

+Australia is mostly Desert